 In collaboration with the members of the Planning Commission, the Mayor’s Committee on Trails, and Public Works Staff, the City of Harrison has drafted a Recreational & Bike Trail Master Plan map.
-The City is holding a Public Hearing to receive feedback from the public at 6PM on Thursday, October 27th, 2022 in the City Council Chambers (118 Industrial Park Road).
+A public hearing was conducted at the October 27, 2022 City Council meeting.

 A PDF of the draft Master Plan Map can be viewed here.

 If you would like to submit written questions or comments prior to the Public Hearing, please contact Wade Phillips at firstname.lastname@example.org.